Sensible Market Segmentation: Pick a Beach

 Why does this work?

-Pragmatists trust references from people like themselves.
+Pragmatists act on references from people like themselves, from the segment they belong to.
 A real estate agent doesn’t care that your software works for insurance brokers.
 They want to know it works for other real estate agents.
 When you own one niche completely, references proliferate within that segment.
 Adoption becomes self-reinforcing.

 You can afford focused distribution.
 Where do real estate agents congregate?
 What publications do they read?
 Which conferences do they attend?
 Which associations do they join?
 Narrow focus makes these questions answerable and the answers affordable.